mpfullstack/abb_assignment/README.md

 ## TODO

 Adapt code to work with a backend to receive notification with data of a new piece.
-Get global feature quality based individual quality controls.
+Get global feature quality based on individual quality controls.